Key Facts

 - Excessive exercise

 If these explanations do not apply, you should consider visiting a doctor for a pregnancy test.
-The doctor will probably use a blood test, as it’s more accurate and can detect low hormone levels compared to a home pregnancy test kit.
+The doctor will probably use a blootestes , as it’s more accurate and can detect low hormone levels compared to a home pregnancy test kit.

 Bottom line: False Negative Pregnancy

-Knowing your cycle and following the directions is essential when doing pregnancy tests.
+Knowing your cycle and following the directions are essential when doing pregnancy tests.
 If you do this, you will get accurate results.
 But suppose you suspect that you have conceived and keep getting false-negative results.
-In that case, it’s advisable to see your doctor so they can determine if you’re pregnant or missed your period for another reason.
+In that case, it’s advisable to see your doctor so they can determine if you’re pregnant or if you missed your period for another reason.

 Evan Kurzyp